JustSomeGuy2000/Minecards/Docs.md

 "end this turn": Called immediately after this mob's move "when played": Called immediately
 "always": Checks all the time
-"on action": Called when a passive, ability, or attack activates (to be implemented for egg rain)
+"on action": Called when an ability, or attack activates

 # Effect format and return requirements
 ## Attacks: